chichengcn/gici-open/README.md

 #### 1.1 Ubuntu

 We are developing our code on Ubuntu 20.04, and tested on Ubuntu 18.04 and Ubuntu 22.04.
-We recommend you to use the same or similar environment if you do not familiar with cross-compiling.
+We recommend you to use the same or similar environment if you are not familiar with cross-compiling.

 #### 1.2 Eigen 3.3 or later.
 REQUIRED.